 - Ability to establish yourself in Canada

-- Education - you must have a Canadian degree or diploma, certificate or credential.
-If you have received their education outside of Canada, you'll be required to complete an educational credential assessment by an agency approved by citizenship and immigration Canada.
-This is completed in order to demonstrate that you education and abroad is equivalent to an education in Canada.
+- Education – you must have a Canadian degree or diploma, certificate or credential.
+If you have received their education outside of Canada, you’ll be required to complete an educational credential assessment by an agency approved by Citizenship and Immigration Canada.
+This is completed in order to demonstrate that your education abroad is equivalent to an education in Canada.

-What documents will I will require for the Federal skilled worker program?
+What documents will I require for the Federal skilled worker program?

-You will need to provide documentation that satisfies the officer that you are qualified for the occupation that that you are applying under, you have the necessary work experience, and are able to establish yourself in Canada.
-Further, any sort proof that you can provide to demonstrate your experience will also help you in compiling a strong application.
+You will need to provide documentation that satisfies the officer that you are qualified for the occupation that you are applying under, you have the necessary work experience, and you are able to establish yourself in Canada.
+Further, any sort of proof that you can provide to demonstrate your experience will also help you in compiling a strong application.
 Letters of reference, employment verifications, and any other proof of your previous experience would also be most beneficial.
-You also be required to provide proof of funds available readily available for you in Canada as this will help demonstrate to the officer that you are able to quickly adapt to canada's economy.
+You also be required to provide proof of funds available readily available for you in Canada, as this will help demonstrate to the officer that you are able to adapt to Canada’s economy quickly.

 What is the processing time for the Federal skilled worker program?

 Processing times for the Federal skilled worker application are based on your country of origin.
-Depending on the country are applying from the visa office designated to processor application has unique processing times.
-The average processing times based on how long it took to process the percent of all cases between April 1, 2012 to March 31, 2013 is roughly between 18 to 24 months approximately.
-Make certain you submit a completed application as this will often avoid extensive delays and for the processing times should the immigration officer assessed in your application require further documentation.
+Depending on the country you are applying from, the visa office designated to process applications has unique processing times.
+The average processing time based on how long it took to process the percent of all cases between April 1, 2012, to March 31, 2013, is roughly between 18 to 24 months approximately.
+Make certain you submit a completed application as this will often avoid extensive delays and for the processing times should the immigration officer assigned in your application require further documentation.

 I have a valid job offer.
 Do I qualify for the Federal Skilled Worker Program program?

-If you already have a valid job of the Canadian employer you may be exempt from requiring a Labour Market Opinion and made obtain your permanent residence in Canada as a skilled worker under this category if please note that your employer would need to provide a qualifying job offer and potentially obtain an arranged employment opinion prior to an application for permanent residence in Canada.
-A qualifying job offer is one that is permits, if not seasonal and full-time, a skill type A, B or 0, and have wages and working conditions comparable to those offered to Canadians working in the same occupation.
+If you already have a valid job with a Canadian employer, you may be exempt from requiring a Labour Market Opinion and made obtain your permanent residence in Canada as a skilled worker under this category.
+Please note that your employer would need to provide a qualifying job offer and potentially obtain an arranged employment opinion prior to an application for permanent residence in Canada.
+A qualifying job offer is one that permits, if not seasonal and full-time, a skill type A, B or 0 and has wages and working conditions comparable to those offered to Canadians working in the same occupation.